-Biojet kerosene: Kerosene substitute produced from biomass, via conversion routes such as hydroprocessed esters and fatty acids (HEFA) and biomass gasification with Fischer-Tropsch.
+Biojet kerosene: Kerosene substitute produced from biomass, via conversion routes such as HEFA and biomass gasification with Fischer-Tropsch.
 It excludes synthetic kerosene produced from biogenic carbon dioxide.

 Biomethane: Biomethane is a near-pure source of methane produced either by "upgrading" biogas (a process that removes any $CO_2$ and other contaminants present in the biogas) or through the gasification of solid biomass followed by methanation.
 It is also known as renewable natural gas.